 The Report utility helps you document your work quickly and systematically for each study.
-The program generates structured Internet-ready reports (HTML files) and Word documents that describe all aspects related to the study.
+The program generates structured reports as Word documents that describe all aspects related to the study.

 1 Click Simulation, Report in the main SolidWorks menu on the top of the screen.